azurecitadel/azurecitadel/content/terraform/azapi/01-rest-api.md

     }
     ```

+    ⚠️ *What changes have been made from the example?*

 1. Check the resource

     Check the output JSON to make sure that it has been created correctly.
 Review the resource in the portal.